Tech-at-DU/Swift-Classes/P0-Classes/content.md

 ##Multiple ownership

-As mentioned of the beginning of this article, one of the special features of classes is that they support multiple ownership.
+As mentioned at the beginning of this article one of the special features of classes is that they support multiple ownership.
 They can be referenced by multiple variables and properties at the same time.
 This is not true for value types, they get copied upon every assignment.

 When is this feature useful?
 Two very practical examples are signing up for notifications or being the delegate for another class.

 If you for example want to create a class `UserDataSource` that implements the  `UITableViewDataSource` protocol and becomes the delegate of a `UITableView` you need to pass a *reference* to a `UserDataSource` instance to the `UITableView`.
 Passing a reference is only possible using classes.
-So in such cases, where you need multiple parts of your code to work on the same instance you'll need to resort to classes.
+So in such cases, where you need multiple parts of your code to work on the same instance, you'll need to resort to classes.

 ##Deinitialization

-Let's discuss the last feature that classes provide: *deinitialization*.
+Luckily memory management in Swift works vastly automatically.
+Use cases for deinitialization are rare.
+A typical one for iOS development is unsubscribing from notifications.
+In Swift the deinitializer is called directly before the instance is destroyed.
+Here's an example from a class that subscribes to keyboard notifications and unsubscribes as part of the deinitializer:

+      required init() {
+        NSNotificationCenter.defaultCenter().addObserver(self,
+          selector: "keyboardWillBeShown:",
+          name: "UIKeyboardWillShowNotification",
+          object: nil
+        )

+        NSNotificationCenter.defaultCenter().addObserver(self,
+          selector: "keyboardWillBeHidden:",
+          name: "UIKeyboardWillHideNotification",
+          object: nil
+        )
+      }

+      deinit {
+        NSNotificationCenter.defaultCenter().removeObserver(self)
+      }

+You won't need deinitializers frequently, but in some cases, as shown above, they are essential.

 ##Conclusion

 Classes are more complex than structs and enums because they provide additional features such as subclassing and multiple ownership.
-In some cases these features can are necessary, for example when implementing the delegate pattern or registering for notifications.
+In some cases these features are necessary, for example when implementing the delegate pattern or registering for notifications.
 In other cases we are forced to use classes because we need to subclass from common UIKit classes.
-Classes are an essential part of every iOS app and I hope this article provided a good introduction to some details about their behaviour in Swift.
+Classes are an essential part of every iOS app and I hope this article provided a good introduction to some details about their behavior in Swift.

 If you want to learn more about Swift and ship your own original iPhone App or iPhone Game you should attend our [Summer Academy](https://makeschool.com/apply?referrer=54750)!